THE DOWNDERRY AND SEATON COMMUNITY FUND APPLICATION GUIDELINES sent to Applicants

 The initial motivation for the Community Fund, set up in 2016, was to raise funds to retain a full post office service, which continued for two years until it was replaced with a Post Office Outreach Service.
 A meeting of subscribers, held in 2018, voted to retain the surplus funds and to continue to build it into a “fighting fund”, providing resources to help protect key community assets of value to local residents.

-The main focus of the Fund will be to safeguard threatened community assets, and as such, funding principles and criteria will depend on the individual circumstances arising from any potential threat to its impact on the community.
+The main focus of the Fund, which is restricted to support voluntary activities in Downderry and Seaton, is to safeguard threatened community assets, and as such, funding principles and criteria will depend on the individual circumstances arising from any potential threat to its impact on the community.
 Those involved in such a scenario should make direct contact with DaSRA before making any application for support.

 The following guidelines applies to applications from local voluntary community groups requiring emergency funding or additional funding to support the activities of their organisation.
-In such cases, it is expected that DaSRA would give priority to those projects which have attracted alternative sources of funding but are still short of its final target.
+It is expected that DaSRA would give priority to those projects which have attracted alternative sources of funding but are still short of its final target.

 All Applications must: